ndf-zz/remootio-adapter/README.md

    - Select output configuration 4: "Output 1 to open, Output 2 to close"
    - Configure both "open" and "close" impulse length to 50ms.
-   - Enable sensor add-on: Input 1, Flip logic
+   - Enable sensor add-on: Input 1

 Application interface displays "open" when the hay hoist is retracted to the home position.
 The display will show "closed"